boscoh/pdbremix/readme.md

 ### Wrappers around external tools

 There are many wonderful tools for computational structural biology that have less-than-stellar command-line interfaces. `pdbremix` can be used to wrap these tools with a friendlier interface, and add some useful extra functionality.

-First though, to use these tools, you have to tell `pdbremix` where the binaries are. **HOW SHOULD THIS BE DONE?**

 These command-line tools provide a much better interface to commonly used tools such as PYMOL, MODELLER and THESEUS: